 Google’s goal has always been to provide users with relevant, high-quality search results.
-As a part of that approach, in 2014 (according to Search Engine Journal), they started implementing a new policy (and a search algorithm) called E-A-T. E-A-T stands for expertise, authoritativeness, and trustworthiness.
+As a part of that approach, in 2014 (according to Search Engine Journal), they started implementing a new policy (and a search algorithm) called E-A-T, which stands for expertise, authoritativeness, and trustworthiness.
 What is Google E-A-T about?
 And what does it mean for content creators and website owners?
 Let’s have a look.

 Google E-A-T is one of many elements allowing Google to ensure that it displays high-quality content to users worldwide.
 E-A-T is a part of Google search quality rater guidelines (so-called quality raters) that help Google categorize and index websites.
 If you want to thrive in this search engine, you have to be aware of this important ranking factor and take care of your web page quality.
 But let’s start with the beginning.
 What do you need to know about Google EAT?